soph-g/testing_classes_in_isolation_examples/README.md

 ## How to use

-Run each of the tests individually, using `p` to get visibility when needed.
+Run the tests for each of the exercises, using `p` to get visibility when needed.

 You can use `p` in the tests, e.g.